brainmachine/FFT_Video/README.md

 ![](output/nesid_ocean_short_fft.gif)

 As you can see, the result shows patterns around the vertical axis (representing horizontal edge transitions).
 The pattern itself is mostly static but flows toward the center of the plot.
-To me, this captures the feeling I got when I meditated by the Pacif Ocean.
+To me, this captures the feeling I got when I meditated by the Pacific Ocean.
 The ocean is simultaneously sitting still *and* in motion.

 As the end product of this process I will process a series of ocean-videos I've been filming during the summer and edit them into a 10-15 minute long video.